Introduction to Data Models

 This section describes data models in Sisense, how to connect to data sources, and how to avoid common mistakes when preparing your schemas.

-In Sisense, Designers create data and live models to represent how data is brought into Sisense and how should it be used when supporting your dashboards.
+Designers create data and Live models to represent how data is brought into Sisense and how should it be used when supporting your dashboards.
 Which model you choose is determined by what you want to do with your dashboard.
-ElastiCube models tend to be faster when you are working with complex dashboards with large data sets while live models are preferred when you need near real-time updates.
-ElastiCube models and live models can be used together in a single dashboard to support both use-cases.
+ElastiCube models tend to be faster when you are working with complex dashboards with large data sets, while Live models are preferred when you need near real-time updates.
+ElastiCube models and Live models can be used together in a single dashboard to support both use-cases.
 If you select a Hybrid model, you connect to Live data whilst also leveraging the power of ElastiCubes.
 This provides great flexibility without compromising performance.

-From the Data page, you can see a list of all the data models that you have created or that were shared with you.
+From the Data tab, you can see a list of all the data models that you have created or that were shared with you.

 The topics below describe ElastiCubes and how to model them.